medhansh17/ChatGpt-Writer/README.md

 ## Edge Cases Handled

 - Prompts longer than 100 characters are truncated.
-- The text area in the modal grows dynamically as more text is entered.
+- The text area in the modal grows dynamically till a certain height as more text is entered.
 - The modal closes when clicking outside of it.

 ## Technologies Used